 Yes!
-Please complete the Rebate Transfer Form(PDF, 607KB) and email it to email@example.com.
-You'll need to include the date that the deed was recorded with the new owner as well as the document number.
+Please complete the Rebate Transfer Form(PDF, 607KB) and email it to firstname.lastname@example.org.
+You'll need to include the date that the deed was recorded with the new owner and the document number.
 You'll have this information after you close on the sale of the property.
 If you're unsure of this information, you may contact the Register of Deeds at (913) 573-2841.

 Do you have a flyer I can share about this program?

 Sales Tax Revenue (STAR) Bonds the Unified Government the opportunity to issue bonds to finance the development of major commercial, entertainment and tourism areas and use the sales tax revenue generated by the development to pay off the bonds.
 The most popular example of the issuance of STAR Bonds by the Unified Government is the Village West development in Western Wyandotte County.